At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

-for every $t\geq0$.
-This, of course, is nothing but the discrete analogue of the physical jump condition (\ref{eq:BU_PhysicalCondition}).
-From here, existence and uniqueness of (\ref{eq:Particle_System}) is immediate, under Assumption \ref{Assumptions}, as a unique strong solution can be constructed recursively on the intervals of constancy for $L^N$.
-We have included a spatial drift $b(t,x)$ with up to linear growth to e.g.~allow for Ornstein--Uhlenbeck type dynamics, as this is of interest for the motivating financial \cite{hambly_sojmark_2017} and neuroscience \cite{brunel2000} applications (our arguments for such a drift extend immediately to a drift also depending on the empirical mean in a Lipschitz way, but we leave this out for simplicity of presentation).
+The condition \eqref{eq:discrete-jump-condition}, of course, is nothing but the discrete analogue of the physical jump condition presented in (\ref{eq:BU_PhysicalCondition}).

+From here, the existence and uniqueness of the finite particle system (\ref{eq:Particle_System}) becomes immediate, under Assumption \ref{Assumptions}, as a unique strong solution can be constructed recursively on the intervals of constancy for $L^N$ with \eqref{eq:discrete-jump-condition}-\eqref{eq:finite_flow} dictating when and by how much it jumps.

+We note that we have included a spatial drift $(t,x)\mapsto b(t,x)$ with up to linear growth in space to e.g.~allow for Ornstein--Uhlenbeck type dynamics, as this is of interest for the motivating financial \cite{hambly_sojmark_2017} and neuroscience \cite{brunel2000} applications.
+Our arguments for such a drift extend immediately to a drift also depending on the empirical mean in a Lipschitz way, but we leave this out for simplicity of presentation.

-Throughout what follows, we let $D_{\mathbb{R}}$ be the space of real-valued c\`adl\`ag paths, and we let $\hat{\eta}$ denote the canonical process on $D_{\mathbb{R}}$ with $\hat{\tau}$ denoting its first hitting time of zero, that is, $\hat{\tau}=\inf \{t>0:\hat{\eta}_t<0 \}$.
+Throughout what follows, we let $D_{\mathbb{R}}$ be the space of real-valued c\`adl\`ag paths, and we let $\hat{\eta}$ denote the canonical process on $D_{\mathbb{R}}$ with $\hat{\tau}$ denoting its first hitting time of zero, that is, $\hat{\tau}=\inf \{t\geq 0:\hat{\eta}_t\leq 0 \}$.
 In particular, we can then write